recommenders-team/recommenders/notebooks/03_evaluate/README.md

     * Recall - this measures the proportion of relevant items that are recommended
     * Normalized Discounted Cumulative Gain (NDCG) - evaluates how well the predicted items for a user are ranked based on relevance
     * Mean Average Precision (MAP) - average precision for each user normalized over all users
-    * Arear Under Curver (AUC) - integral area under the receiver operating characteristic curve
+    * Area Under the Curve (AUC) - integral area under the receiver operating characteristic curve
     * Logistic loss (Logloss) - the negative log-likelihood of the true labels given the predictions of a classifier

 References: